hadabas/MultinormEvaluation/README.md

 In addition, the script also calculates how well your model did on each attack alone, regardless of all the previous other attacks.

+Also, there are partial results recorded for union/robust accuracy after each type of attack, this can be read at the end of the result under "UNION SUMMARY".
+With these results, you can check which type of attack decreased your model's union accuracy the most.

+# 4. An example

+Since any model can be loaded which is torch compatible, in the example script we have used a famous model that is Linf, L2 and L1 robust at once.
+(Or as it is described in their [paper](https://arxiv.org/abs/2402.06827), it tries to maximize union accuracy across these 3 attacks.)

+I have trained a model based on their instructions in their [GitHub codebase](https://github.com/uiuc-focal-lab/RAMP), then after the training was done, I have used the following command:

+`python ./eval_all_RAMP.py --model_name RAMP_model_ep_80_0.pth -data_dir ../Databases/cifar10 --dataset cifar10 --run_border --run_border_inner`

+to evaluate the trained model.

+You can check the results in the ramp_result.log file.